Iran entry requirements for India passport holders

 Must be valid for the duration of your stay

 Your passport must be valid for at least 6 months beyond your intended departure date from Iran.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.

 Required